-The KNX/IP interface connects an Instabus KNX/EIB line to a data network (Ethernet) using the Internet Protocol (IP).
-It utilises the KNXnet/IP standard (tunneling) so that bus access is possible from a PC or other data processing devices via an IP network.
+The KNX/IP router connects the Instabus KNX/EIB lines via data networks (Ethernet) using the Internet Protocol (IP).
+It uses the KNXnet/IP standard so that KNX/EIB telegrams can not only be forwarded between lines via an IP network, but bus access is also possible from a PC or other data processing devices.

-The KNX/IP interface can be used with the ETS 3.0 Version "f" or higher or the ETS 4.0 or higher.
+The KNX/IP router can be used as an IP data interface for the ETS 3.0 Version "f" or higher or the ETS 4.0 or higher.